-The curriculum is designed to ensure and support the progressive professional and personal growth of the students.
-Students will benefit from a productive learning experience made up of lessons, case studies, group work sessions, and a high-level faculty of both academics and professionals.
-The programme ends with the Field Project which allows students to combine theory and practice.
+The curriculum of the Major in Sustainability and Energy Industry is designed to ensure and support the progressive professional and personal growth of students who benefit from a productive learning experience: lessons, case studies, group work sessions, and a high-level faculty comprised of both academics and professionals.

-Induction week is an introductive week in which students can settle in and familiarize themselves with life on campus.
-Ice-breaking labs, seminars, workshops, and presentations will be organized for the students.
-Students will meet their classmates and will have a better idea of the services offered, as well as the curricular and extra-curricular activities planned.
+The induction week is an introductive week to the Major in Sustainability and Energy Industry during which students can settle in and familiarise themselves with life on campus.
+Ice-breaking labs, seminars, workshops, and presentations allow students to meet their classmates and get a better idea of the services offered by Luiss Business School, as well as curricular and extracurricular activities.

 - Financial Management

 - International Economics

 - Strategic Management